Goldwater v. Carter: Order on Goldwater v. Carter by Judge Gasch

 Notice of the appeal was entered on October 17, 1979, and written by Alice Daniel, Acting Assistant Attorney General and signed by Attorney David J. Anderson.

 Quotes

 Conclusion

 While dismissing the case of Goldwater v.
 Carter, the Supreme Court left open the question of the constitutionality of President Carter's actions.
 In their concurrences Powell and Rehnquist merely questioned the judicial merit of the case itself; they did not explicitly approve Carter's action.
 Moreover, Powell even stated that this could be a valid constitutional issue.
+Four of the justices objected to the "indefensible" decision that the case could be disposed of without oral argument.

 Article II, Section II of the Constitution merely states that the President cannot make treaties without a Senate majority two-thirds vote.
 As it stands now, there is no official ruling on whether the President has the power to break a treaty without the approval of Congress.